 The tent comes with guyline.
 Use the bowline to attach it to the tent and trucker's hitch to stake the tent out.
 ZPacks pitching instructions are here.
 Knot tying instructions are here.

 The Hexamid's design is brilliant in that it provides four-sided weather protection without having a zippered door in the outer tent, unlike pyramid tarps and all double wall tents.
 You enter by ducking under the porch by the front trekking pole.
-The Screen accessory, which we tested and recommend, adds a bug mesh inner tent that creates a fully enclosed tent that protects from flying and crawling insects.
+The Screen accessory, which we tested and we recommend, adds a bug mesh inner tent that creates a fully enclosed tent that protects from flying and crawling insects.
 Unlike every other enclosed tent we've ever tested, the Hexamid's floor is made entirely of mesh, not a waterproof material.
 The advantage here is versatility and lower weight.
 If you are using an inflatable pad that needs protection from sharp objects that might pop it, you can choose from a variety of optional floors.
 We tested the bathtub style cuben fiber Groundsheet that clips inside the tent above the mesh.
 This accessory's raised walls can help to deflect splashback and water that runs along the ground.
 You can also use any other groundsheet (we recommend polycro), or backpacks, pack liners, etc. and put them either above the mesh or below it.
-If you use a closed cell foam sleeping pad there is no need for a groundsheet.
+If you use a closed cell foam sleeping pad, there is no need for a groundsheet.

 The Hexamid's outer walls extend to roughly six inches from the ground and protect from wind and driving rain very well.
-In one serious thunderstorm the mesh walls prevented almost all splashback (rain running off the roof and bouncing off the ground) from entering the tent.
+In one severe thunderstorm, the mesh walls prevented almost all splashback (rain running off the roof and bouncing off the ground) from entering the tent.
 In this instance, we felt the bathtub walls of the Groundsheet helped to keep us drier by channeling water under the floor and by stopping the little bit of splashback that came through the mesh.
 With the Groundsheet, the tent handles torrential downpours as well as backpacking tents.

 ZPacks Hexamid Twin Tent with the Groundsheet clipped to the inside corner of the tent.
 The bathtub design helps to deflect splashback and water that runs under the tent.

 The Hexamid provides better protection from high winds than A-frame tarps, but it does not stand up to very high winds as well as pyramids or flat tarps.
-While camping above the treeline on a windy ridge in the North Cascades the author could quite never achieve a "perfect pitch," where every wall was drum tight.
+While camping above the treeline on a windy ridge in the North Cascades, the author could quite never achieve a "perfect pitch," where every wall was drum tight.
 Consequently, the Hexamid flaps in the wind more than some other tarps.
 But this drawback is relatively minor; the four sides block wind and rain and provide an enclosed "homey" feeling.
-Like with any tent, it's important to choose a campsite that's reasonably well protected from wind.
+Like with any tent, it's important to choose a campsite that's reasonably well protected from the wind.

 We do not recommend the Hexamid for use in heavy snow.
 It is a three-season backpacking tent.